Ramp Sustainability Trial - Replanting Root Plates

 At the start of the project in the Spring of 2023, 6 study plots were established on Delaware Valley Ramps owned land.
 3 of the plots are on existing ramps producing land and 3 of the plots are on land of a similar forested nature with appropriate tree canopy density, tree species mix and soil moisture where ramps have not naturally colonized.

-Four of the plots measure 4 by 6 feet and are staked at the corners.
+Four of the plots measured 4 by 6 feet and were staked at the corners.
 Two of the plots are 4 by 8 feet.
 All ramp plants in the existing ramp producing lands were harvested when the plots were established so that there are no natural plants remaining.
-Brush was cleared from all plots.
+Surface brush was cleared from all plots but no further ground preparation was performed such as the removal of other species such as hay scented ferns.

 Four of the plots were divided into 8 sections (see plot design diagram under Other Relevant Research Information below).
 Each section was labeled with a permanent marker and photographed.
 Two of the plots were divided into 10 sections.